nutzboi/stk-code/README.md

 > **An extensive fork of SuperTuxKart specifically developed for TierS servers with advanced multiplayer functionalities**

 # About this fork:
-This fork is specifically developed for **TierS servers** and is used by multiple STK servers worldwide.
+This fork is specifically developed for **TierS Servers** and is used by multiple STK servers worldwide.
 It contains extensive modifications for server hosting with advanced moderation tools, many commands.

 ### Goals
 Creating a robust, scalable version of SuperTuxKart that is optimally suited for: